Foreign Student/Foreign Scholar Filing Requirements for U.S. Federal Income Tax Form 1040NR or 1040NR-EZ

 Foreign students and foreign scholars have special filing requirements for U.S. federal income tax returns.

 - There is no minimum dollar amount of income, which triggers a filing requirement for a nonresident alien, including foreign students or foreign scholars.
 The dollar limit thresholds which trigger a filing requirement for a U.S. citizen or a resident alien do not apply to nonresident aliens.
 However, Notice 2005-77 provides that a nonresident alien whose only U.S. source income is wages is not required to file a U.S. federal income tax return unless his U.S. source wages exceed the personal exemption amount.
-Please refer to Publication 501 to determine the personal exemption amount.
+Please refer to Publication 501, Exemptions, Standard Deduction, and Filing Information, to determine the personal exemption amount.

 - Filing IS required by nonresident alien students and scholars who have: